 The song of God

 In the first chapter the opposing armies stand poised for battle, Arjuna in the middle of the battlefield sees relatives, teachers, and friends and is overcome by grief, his mind becomes cluttered and he gives up his will to fight.
-The rest of the chapters Krishna reminds Arjuna of his "duty" (his dharma) and teaches him the ways of non-attachment.
-We are all Arjuna to some extent, Our minds get clouded and we create stories as to why we should or why we shouldn't do something.
+For the rest of the chapters, Krishna reminds Arjuna of his "duty" (his dharma) and teaches him the ways of non-attachment.
+We are all Arjuna to some extent, Our minds get clouded, and we create stories as to why we should or why we shouldn't do something.
 Not being able to treat situations with equanimity; your neighbor committed a crime and you think "he should be put away forever" but a family member or friend committed the same exact crime and you think "they should be let off, they didn't mean it". you are attached to your family member or friend and don't want to lose them, the crimes are the same the only difference is attachment.

 Ch 2 vs. 48 Equanimity of the mind is yoga.
 Do everything centered in that equanimity.
 Renouncing all attachments, you'll enjoy an undisturbed mind in success or failure

-The Gita is where some may begin to squirm, don't.
-In verses where Krishna is saying things like" see me wherever you look", "worship me" he is speaking as the mouthpiece of the divine (God, or whatever your belief system/religion calls the all-pervading divine energy).
+The Gita is where some may begin to squirm but don't.
+In verses where Krishna is saying things like" see me wherever you look", and "worship me" he is speaking as the mouthpiece of the divine (God, or whatever your belief system/religion calls the all-pervading divine energy).
 He is not saying worship me, Krishna, he is saying worship the divine, again whatever that means to you.
 This is an excellent book to just pick up and begin reading whatever page it opened to.
 Jack Hawley wrote a great book "The Bhagavad Gita, a Walkthrough for Westerners".
 This is a great place to start if you are new to Indian texts, the Gita and yoga.